 Use Small Spell Motions

 The biggest mistake I see when people are casting spells with their interactive wands is exaggerated arm movements.
-Pointing your wand in the right direction and making clear, but small wand motions is the best way to successfully cast a spell with your interactive wand.
+Pointing your wand in the right direction and making clear, but small wand motions is the best way to cast a spell Wizarding World of Harry Potter interactive wands.

 Be Patient When Using Your Interactive Wand

 Very few wizards are as amazing as Hermione, so don’t be discouraged if it takes some time to get the hang of performing spells.
 If you are having trouble doing a spell, take a deep breath and try again after you’ve made sure you are facing the correct spot.

 If that doesn’t work and a line is forming behind you, step out and let the other wizards try while you wait in line again.
 Often times watching others perform the spells correctly will help you when your turn comes back around.

 Secret Wizarding World of Harry Potter Interactive Wand Spell Locations

 There are two secret spell locations in Diagon Alley.
 The first secret interactive wand spot is near Scribbulus Ink shop.
 There is a marked interactive spell in the window to the left of the shop entrance.
 In the window on the right hand side is a sign for invisible ink.
 If you use your wand to ‘write’ over the blank parchment secret messages appear.

 The other secret interactive wand location is in the right side window of Slug & Jiggers Apothecary.
 Wave your wand in a few small circles in this window and the large bucket will swell plus release the smell of smoke.
 You may not want to get too close though, as this smell is meant to represent dragon droppings.